Yoavsb25/Yoavsb25/README.md

 ## Hi, I'm Yoav Sborovsky 👋

-Full-stack developer & ML practitioner based in Tel Aviv.
+Software & Automation engineer based in London.
 I build web applications with Python and Django, and implement machine learning models from scratch.

-Currently focused on expanding my full-stack skills and working on production-grade Python tools.

 ---